 To help you design, build and test applications on Corda, called CorDapps, a Corda network can be deployed on the Microsoft Azure Marketplace

 This Corda network offering builds a pre-configured network of Corda nodes as Ubuntu virtual machines (VM).
-The network comprises of a Network Map Service node, a Notary node and up to nine Corda nodes using a version of Corda of your choosing.
+The network comprises of a Notary node and up to nine Corda nodes using a version of Corda of your choosing.
 The following guide will also show you how to load a simple Yo!
 CorDapp which demonstrates the basic principles of Corda.
 When you are ready to go further with developing on Corda and start making contributions to the project head over to the Corda.net.